biosaxs-dev/molass-develop/_sources/chapters/intro.md

 This book is intended to help contributors to the project.

-Skilled programmers should skip first four chapters on environments, for those are simple orientations attended to beginners.
+Skilled programmers should skip the first chapter on environments, for those are simple orientations attended to beginners.